ibm-cloud-docs/solution-tutorials/lamp-stack.md

   ![Add Slow Ping Monitoring](images/solution4/AddSlowPing.png)
   **Note** duplicate monitors with the same configurations wont be allowed, only 1 monitor per configuration can be created.

-4. Done, with that in place, you should now receive notification alert to your Bluemix account email address.
+4. Done, with that in place, you should now receive notification alert to your IBM Cloud account email address.
   ![Two Monitoring](images/solution4/TwoMonitoring.png)

 ### Server Usage